boundtotheearth/tp/docs/UserGuide.md

 * `sort c/` will toggle the default completion status sort.

-    * Once the completion status sort is off, the items will be sorted in the specified sort type and order without regard for their completion status.
+    * Once the completion status sort is `off`, the items will be sorted in the specified sort type and order without regard for their completion status.

 <div markdown="block" class="alert alert-info">

 :bulb: Here are some things you should take note of.

-* When the application first starts, the completion status order is turned on.
-This completion status sort status (on/off) is maintained until it is toggled.
+* When the application first starts, the completion status order is turned `on`.
+This completion status sort status (`on`/`off`) is maintained until it is toggled.

 * `type/alpha` and `order/asc` will be used as default if both sort type and order are not specified.
 For example, when the command is `sort`.